Achess01/Achess01/README.md

 - Chess player

 I love to write code while listening to music.
 Since Luis Miguel to BTS, Coldplay or Corridos Tumbados.
 All depends on my mood.
-You can check some of my projects and maybe we can collaborate.
+Check some of my projects and maybe we can collaborate.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=anuraghazra&layout=compact&theme=dark)](https://github.com/anuraghazra/github-readme-stats)